Neil Shafer: Awards and honors

 Shafer was a life member of the Milwaukee Numismatic Society, and is the namesake of the organization's Distinguished Service Award.

 Shafer has been awarded the American Numismatic Association’s Medal of Merit (1990), was named Adult Advisor of the Year (1993), received a Presidential Award (1996), and the Lifetime Achievement Award (2007).
 Other awards he has won are the Numismatic Literary Guild's Clemmy Award (2004), and the Central States Numismatic Society Elston G. Bradfield Writer’s Award (1989).
 He was inducted into the American Numismatic Association Hall of Fame in 2008, and received the organization's highest honor, the Chester L. Krause Memorial Distinguished Service Award in 2014.

 In 2018, he was inducted into the Society of Paper Money Collectors Hall of Fame.

 Following his death, the MPC Fest, an organization dedicated to Military Payment Certificate collecting, established the "Neil Shafer Military Numismatics National Champion Award", presented to the winner of their trivia contest.

 Personal life

 Shafer served in the United States Air Force from 1955 to 1959, playing in the Air Force Band during that time.
 He served as assistant conductor of the Racine Symphony Orchestra from 1963 to 1972.

 He married Edith Oelsner in 1964 and they had three children.
-His son Joel runs Lyn Knight's world paper money auctions.

 Shafer died on August 25, 2023 and is buried in Second Home Cemetery in Greenfield, Wisconsin.